nuneskris/nuneskris.github.io/_publications/CollectDataArchitecture.md

   - Collect
 ---

-Source systems are typically designed for transaction processing and we will not be able to curate, transform and integrate the data within the source sytem.
-We would need to collect the data from its source system.
-We usually collect this data into a cloud storage.
-This cloud storage is paritioned off into its seperate layer of the larger data anaylics architecture.
-This layer is what we call the raw layer and data is stored in it the original source system state.

 There are 3 types of data loads our collect architecture would need to handle and they are determined by the sources of the data.
 * Full load: Data extracted from sources as a complete full extraction.
 I have seen this happening for many reasons
   * The source system does not have the budget or the skills to be able build out an extraction of the increments (delta).